 Everything you say to your counselor is confidential.
-Our staff will not release the information that you have come to our office without a signed release from you.
-The exceptions to confidentiality are based on legality, and include that we believe there is an imminent danger of you hurting yourself or someone else, or if we need to report child, dependent, or elder abuse.
+Our staff will not release information that without a signed release from you.
+The exceptions to confidentiality are based on legality, and include belief there's an imminent danger of harm to yourself or someone else, or if we need to report child, dependent, or elder abuse.

-If I go to the Counseling Center, does that mean there's something wrong with me?
+If I go to CAPS does that mean there's something wrong with me?

 No, it doesn’t.
 Most students who use our services are interested in their personal growth and adjustment to changes in their lives.
 Many students face normal developmental concerns and academic pressures while at SSU, and at times feel anxious, angry, or depressed.
-It is often helpful to gain the perspective of a neutral professional.
+Lots of time it's helpful to gain the perspective of a neutral professional.
 CAPS staff is trained to help you think about alternatives or options to your behavior and ways of dealing with the world.

 How long may I be seen?